 It could be helpful to make a list of all of the aid organisations in your community that you could contact if you need to access information, health care services, support, and resources.

 But it’s not all bad!
-Some gransnetters have been quick to point out that self-isolation could be a great opportunity for a bit of me-time.
+Some gransnetters have been quick to point out that self-isolation has been a great opportunity for a bit of me-time.

-“Plenty of phone calls, Skype, Gransnet, uplifting radio music rather than the news, ordering in favourite foods and treats, reading good books, afternoon naps etc. - think of it as a little luxury break, but at home!”
+“Plenty of phone calls, Skype, Gransnet, uplifting radio music rather than the news, ordering in favourite foods and treats, reading good books, afternoon naps etc.”

 NHS UK’s advice is to: